Readify/madskillz/README.md

 #### I help our team focus on delivering value to our customers.
 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I am typically the first one to take responsibility for reducing waste in our process.
+- I am comfortable performing business analysis work.
+I help customers (Product Owners) clarify their product vision and turn it into an ordered product backlog, or other form of requirements, collaborating with them to reach a shared understanding of what should be built, including acceptance criteria.

 #### I am investing back into Readify.
 - I am actively involved in the retrospective process and am comfortable challenging and coaching my team.